 DMADV methodology is for projects which are focused on the creation of a new product, service, or process design

 DMAIC methodology is for projects that aim for the improvement of an existing product, service, or processes.

 Brief History of Six Sigma

-Six Sigma was first introduced in the 1980s as a set of tools geared to process improvement.
-The term itself comes from the rating of manufacturing process maturity, expressed by the Greek letter sigma.
+Six Sigma was first introduced in the 1980s as a set of tools for process improvement.
+The term comes from the manufacturing process maturity rating, expressed by the Greek letter sigma.
 Motorola, an American communications company that developed six manufacturing goals, registered them as Six Sigma tools.
 Six Sigma is named after a statistical concept where a process only produces 3.4 defects per million opportunities (DPMO).
-Six Sigma can therefore be also viewed of as a goal, where processes consistently encounter fewer defects.
+Therefore, Six Sigma can also be viewed as a goal where methods consistently encounter fewer defects.

 What are the 6 Sigma Principles?

 To help ensure the success of Six Sigma, keep these principles in mind:

 Reducing variation of processes leading to stability in results

 Clearly defined, measurable, analysed, and controllable characteristics of the business processes